dkellenb/cas-fee-2016-project-1/README.md

   * Sharing every edit and update
   * Deleted notes by your friend will be removed immediately also on your screen
 * __Works with IOs and Android Browsers on your mobile__
-  * You can even use all the share functions with your friends
+  * You can even use all the share functions with your friends on your mobile device
 * __Change color to your favorite style__
   * Your selection get stored in the LocalStorage and will be persisted between visits
   * Choose between 4 color sets